Morebec/OrkestraMono/components/orkestra-postgresql-document-store/README.md

 > This is why if you are doing a string query, you must specify the `data` column.

 > For even greater control, the document store exposes a `getConnection` method which returns the `DBAL` connection
-> which you can use to make more complex queries using doctrine's Query Builder.
+> which you can use to make more complex queries using doctrine's Query Builder or raw connection.

 ### Updating Documents
 To update a document, use the `updateDocument` method.